sAleksovski/react-native-android-widget/docs/docs/tutorial/register-widget.md

 # Register widget

-In order to register our widget so that it can be selected from the launchers widget picker, we need to tell the android app some information about widget.
+In order to register our widget so that it can be selected from the launchers widget picker, we need to tell the android app some information about the widget.

 ## Add a widget provider class